Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 which again holds true if $\eta_{in} \eta_{out} \le 1$.

-Summing up, as long as $\eta_{in} \eta_{out} \le 1$, which is the physically relevant case, storage complementarity can be neglected if curtailment is allowed, as a feasible complementarity-respecting schedule can always be constructed in post-processing, guaranteeing that designs identified by the feasibility time-step heuristic are robust.
+In summary, as long as $\eta_{in} \eta_{out} \le 1$, which is the physically relevant case, storage complementarity can be neglected if curtailment is allowed, as a feasible complementarity-respecting schedule can always be constructed in post-processing, guaranteeing that designs identified by the feasibility time-step heuristic are robust.